lacie-life/lacie-life.github.io/_posts/2023-09-16-3D-Detection.md

 <b> Object part estimation: </b> Identifying the part information inside
 objects is helpful in 3D object detection, as it reveals more finegrained 3D structure information of an object.
 Object part estimation has been explored in some works.

-<b> Note: future prospects of multitask learning for 3D object detection: </b> 3D object detection is innately correlated with
+<b> Note: Future prospects of multitask learning for 3D object detection: </b> 3D object detection is innately correlated with
 many other 3D perception and generation tasks.
 Multitask learning of 3D detection and segmentation is more beneficial compared to training 3D object detectors independently, and shape completion can also help 3D object detection.
 There are also other tasks that can help boost the performance of 3D object detectors.
 For instance, scene flow estimation could identify static